UNISvalbard/Geo-SfM/_sources/landing-page.md

 All it takes is a [Github account](https://github.com/join), which even comes with student benefits.
 Once connected, feel free to open an issue as per the above - whether suggesting improvements or highlighting bugs.
 ```

+A more detailed explanation is found on the [how to contribute page](contribute).